keptn/lifecycle-toolkit/docs/content/en/docs/concepts/workloads/_index.md

-as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine that a node meets the criteria required to allow a pod to be placed on that node.
+as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine that a node meets the criteria required to allow a pod to be bind to a node.
 Workload Instances have a reference to the respective Deployment/StatefulSet/ReplicaSet, to check whether it has reached the desired state.